2020PB/police-brutality/reports/Oregon.md

 ### Journalist shoved and pepper-sprayed | August 1st

-When police rush at protesters, a journalist is shoved into the side of a car then pepper sprayed.
+When police rush at protesters on Burnside near the Penumbra Kelly building, a journalist is shoved into the side of a car then pepper sprayed.

 tags: journalist, less-lethal, pepper-spray, shove, spray

 id: or-portland-224

-geolocation:
+geolocation: 45.5171945,-122.5538792

 **Links**